 This is Part 5 in a 5-part series describing an effective LinkedIn strategy for selling high value products and services.

-In order for this high-value LinkedIn sales strategy to work, you must engage with people on a regular basis.
+In order for this high-value LinkedIn outreach strategy to work, you must engage with people on a regular basis.
 This means inviting relevant people and liking, commenting and sharing content that’s relevant to your business.

 LinkedIn “People You May Know”